Peripherals lead euro zone bond yields lower as ECB boost kicks in

 their French peers.

-German bonds are still seen as one of the safest assets in
+German bonds continue to be seen as one of the safest assets

 "The immigrant crisis continues to impact politics and also